Alfredo Di Stéfano: Managerial career

 After retirement, Di Stéfano moved into coaching.
 He guided Argentine club Boca Juniors to win two titles, the 1969 Nacional when the team won the Nacional championship. and the 1969 Copa Argentina.

-After his successful run in Argentina, Di Stéfano returned to Spain winning La Liga and the European Cup Winners' Cup with Valencia.
+After his successful run in Argentina, in Di Stéfano returned to Spain for the 1970-71 season winning La Liga and the European Cup Winners' Cup with Valencia.
 He also managed Sporting in the 1974–75 season.

-In 1981 Di Stefano was hired as coach of River Plate, the club where he had debuted as player.
-With Mario Kempes as the star player of the team, Di Stéfano leaded River Plate to win the 1981 Nacional championship.
+In 1981, Di Stefano was hired as coach of River Plate, the club where he had debuted as player.
+With Mario Kempes as the star player of the team, Di Stéfano led River Plate to win the 1981 Nacional championship.

 Di Stéfano was also coach of Real Madrid between 1982 and 1984.
-In the 1982–83 season, they finished second in La Liga and were defeated in the finals of the Supercopa de España, Copa de la Liga, and Copa del Rey.
+In the 1982–83 season, they finished second in La Liga and were defeated in the finals of the 1982 Supercopa de España, Copa de la Liga, and Copa del Rey.
 Madrid also reached the European Cup Winners' Cup final that season, but were also beaten by Aberdeen, managed by Alex Ferguson.
 The team also finished second in the La Liga of next season again.
 He also returned to Valencia in 1986 to guide them back to La Liga by winning the Segunda Division after their relegation the season prior before his arrival.

 After retirement

 Di Stéfano resided in Spain until his death in 2014.
-On 5 November 2000 he was named Honorary President of Real Madrid.
+On 5 November 2000, he was named Honorary President of Real Madrid.

 On 24 December 2005, 79-year-old Di Stéfano suffered a heart attack.

 On 9 May 2006, the Alfredo Di Stéfano Stadium was inaugurated at the City of Real Madrid, where Real Madrid usually train.
-Its inaugural match was a friendly between Real Madrid and Stade de Reims, a rematch of the European Cup final won by Real Madrid in 1956.
+Its inaugural match was a friendly between Real Madrid and Reims, a rematch of the European Cup final won by Real Madrid in 1956.
 Real Madrid won 6–1 with goals from Sergio Ramos, Antonio Cassano (2), Roberto Soldado (2) and José Manuel Jurado.

 Style of play

 Regarded as a very strong player, Di Stéfano was a powerful, quick, skillful, and prolific goalscorer, with great stamina, tactical versatility, creativity, and vision, who could play almost anywhere on the pitch.
 He is arguably one of the greatest dribblers ever to set foot on a pitch.
 He was highly proficient in using feints to get past defenders and create chances, and volleys as well as bicycle kicks to score dynamic goals.
+"A complete footballer.
+He can attack and defend, he creates and scores,".